 This is a beautiful story of humanity, desperation, saving life, and ultimately, hope.
 Even with a dark premise, the light of hope and life reigns supreme.
 Responsibility, strength, and knowing when to throw that death-killing punch is a constant theme, as is the need for all of us to take heed of the BEST of us.

-I’ve loved this story for the better part of four decades — so much so, that one character of Unification has a name taken from Star Blazers, and turned backwards.
+I’ve loved this story for the better part of four decades — so much so, that one character of Unification: Rise of the Thunderblade has a name taken from Star Blazers, and turned backwards.
 If you don’t know who I’m talking about, you will.
-When the book comes out later this spring.
+This is just one of the nods to my favorite space opera in my book.

 It was the first time I saw a story in cartoons that was long-format storytelling — an arc that would last 26 episodes; nearly 13 hours.
 And every week, we’d hear the countdown: